Quake Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: Quake

-Quick Plot Summary: Released in 1992, Quake is a Thriller film directed by Louis Morneau.
+Quick Plot Summary: Released in 1992, Quake is a Thriller film directed by Louis Morneau, written by Mark Evan Schwartz.
 The narrative builds tension through unpredictable twists and keeps audiences guessing until the final reveal.
-This summary provides a scannable look at the movie's central conflict involving Steve Railsback.
+It provides a scannable look at the movie's central conflict involving Steve Railsback as Kyle.

 Ending Explained: Quake

-The final moments of Quake reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Quake reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Quake?